mkdocs/mkdocs/docs/user-guide/configuration.md

     This option requires that [Node.js] be installed and the command `node` be on the system path.
-If the call to `node` fails for any reason, a warning is issued and the build continues uninterupted.
+If the call to `node` fails for any reason, a warning is issued and the build continues uninterrupted.
 You may use the `--strict` flag when building to cause such a failure to raise an error instead.

 !!!
 Note